keenlabs/Keen-Docs/source/data_analysis/filters.rst

 Filters
 =======

-A filter is a criterion applied to a collection of events to narrow down the events used for analysis.
+A filter is a criterion applied to a collection of events to narrow down the set of events used for analysis.
 For example, you could apply a filter so you are only analyzing events that came from Android users.

 Filters are passed into URLs as an array of JSON objects.
 Each JSON object has three properties: